vureact-js/docs/react-vue3-components/docs/en/components/transition-group.md

 }
 ```

-> ⚠️ If the above two CSS rules are not configured correctly, or the CSS corresponding to moveClassName is missing, the list will most likely have animation calculation errors or obvious flickering.
+> ⚠️ If the above two CSS rules are not configured correctly, or the CSS corresponding to moveClass is missing, the list will most likely have animation calculation errors or obvious flickering.

 ## Staggered List Animations